linusg/user-chrome-playground/README.md

 ![Hide toolbox](screenshots/hide-toolbox.png)

-On a simple light or dark background this looks great, but on a noisy background we may add some more contrast.
+On a simple light or dark background this looks great, but on a noisy background, we may add some more contrast.

 # Style the window control buttons container - Style 1